 - Power is turned on.

-- Unit is in Manual mode.

 - Stripchart recorder is turned on.

 - Defibrillator shock is administered.

 - Code markers entered.

 - ECG rhythm analysis is initiated.

 - VF alarm is triggered.

 - Parameter alarm is triggered.

-- Mode Selector is turned to PACER (after entering Manual mode).
+- Mode Selector is turned to PACER.

 - Note: Diagnostic bandwidth recordings are not included in Summary Report.

 The unit stores and prints summary information in chronological order.
 The memory allocated for summary data can hold up to 350 defibrillation or 350 recorder-activated events.
 All event data remains in memory and is accessible until data is manually erased or until the preconfigured time interval has elapsed.
 (The time interval is specified in the Set Report Restart Delay parameter; see the R Series Configuration Manual for more information).
 A new patient record is automatically created when the unit has been turned off for a configurable time period of 5 minutes to 72 hours.
-When all memory for code summary is used, the unit issues the message FULL DISCL STOPPED.
+When all memory for code summary is used, the unit issues the message MEMORY FULL.

 To continue recording the code event after the memory has been filled or to prepare the unit for a new code, the operator can erase the stored records.
-(Refer to "Erasing Summary Report and Full Disclosure" on page 11-9.)
+(Refer to "Erasing Summary Report and Full Disclosure" on page 10-10.)